 The Mission Team at Relief United Methodist Church has been collecting blankets to give to groups in Frederick County to distribute to those in need.
 Among the groups we are helping are Our Family in Front Royal, CCAP, Abba Pregnancy Center, and others.

-Filling the "Freege" in October
+Filling the "Freege"

 Craft Night